How to write plot twists and reveals

 Final Thoughts: A Word From An Expert

-A final rule of thumb when it comes to building your story’s tension, remember what Hitchcock taught us:
+A final rule of thumb when it comes to building your story’s tension is to remember what Hitchcock taught us:

 “Drama is real life with the dull bits cut out.”